How to make some easy autumn leaf crafts

 Trace the leaves

 Leaves are wonderful to use for tracing!
-For example, tape leaves to a pumpkin and trace the shape on to the pumpkin with a pen or marker, then, cut out the leaf shapes.
+For example, tape leaves to a pumpkin and trace the shape onto the pumpkin with a pen or marker, then, cut out the leaf shapes.
 Place as many as you can on the pumpkin, and you will have an unusual and pretty lantern to light up at night.

 Easy leaf mobile